-- The Economy: Without question this is the number one area we are focusing on heading into March.
-After nearly two years of improving economic data we’re starting 2019 on a different note.
-The one area of strength has been the job market however a recent uptick in jobless claims has some analyst concerned we might see a weaker job market in March.
+- The Economy: Without question, this is the number one area we are focusing on heading into March.
+After nearly two years of improving economic data, we’re starting 2019 on a different note.
+The one area of strength has been the job market however a recent uptick in jobless claims has some analysts concerned we might see a weaker job market in March.

 - Trade tensions with China: When will the trade negotiations end?
 In February investors transitioned from who knows to in the near future.
 Optimism over perceived progress with the trade tensions between the U.S and China propelled higher.
 Did it prevent mortgage rates from moving lower?
 If there is no resolution to the trade tensions by the start of March then this may be a positive for mortgage rates.

 - Washington, D.C.: Congress and the President avoided another government shutdown by agreeing to a funding deal in mid-February.
 Will this be the only real progress in Washington, D.C. at a time when the economy might be slowing?
 If they continue on the same path this will be a negative for the economy and a positive for March 2019 mortgage rates.
 There are some real issues that need to be addressed and when lawmakers can’t agree on anything then the economic problems we face could get worse.